Skip to content

 The word “carat” comes from the Greek word “keration”, which means carob seed.
 In ancient times, carob seeds were used as a standard of measurement for precious stones and metals because they were believed to be fairly uniform in weight.
 It was thought that a carob seed weighed about the same as a small unit of gold or other precious metal, and so they were used as a reference point for measuring the weight of gemstones.

-Over time, the weight of a carob seed became standardized to 0.2 grams or 200 milligrams, and this measurement was adopted as the standard for measuring the weight of precious stones and metals.
+Over time, the weight of a carob seed became standardised to 0.2 grams or 200 milligrams, and this measurement was adopted as the standard for measuring the weight of precious stones and metals.
 In the late 16th century, the term “carat” was first used in English to refer to the unit of measurement for precious stones, and it has been in use ever since.

 Today, the carat is used as a standard of measurement for diamonds, as well as other precious and semi-precious gemstones.
 One carat is equal to 0.2 grams, or 200 milligrams, and is divided into 100 points.
 So, for example, a diamond that weighs 0.75 carats is the same as a diamond that weighs 75 points or 150 milligrams.